Frequently Asked Questions

 What if I don’t have all the gear that I need to go out on a field day?

 Bark has some clothing and gear that volunteers can borrow.
 Check the packing list page to see a list of items we have available to loan out.
-If you know you need to borrow something specific, email Meg to make sure that it is available for you on your field day.
+If you know you need to borrow something specific, email ForestWatch@bark-out.org to make sure that it is available for you on your field day.

 How far will we be walking?